XimeraProject/ximeraLatex/README.md

 #### Creating the repository in Linux

-Goto GitHub, click ``+'' and Create New Repository Give it a title, and a short description.
+Go to GitHub, click ``+'' and Create New Repository Give it a title, and a short description.

 Ignore the ``initialize this repo with a README''